University of Phoenix: Academics

-Student demographics
+In October 2025, the University of Phoenix released TransferPath, a mobile app that allows individuals to upload transcripts and preview how prior college credits may transfer into its degree programs.
+The university supports credit evaluation from over 5,000 accredited institutions and allows up to 87 transferable credits.
+It was introduced alongside the university’s existing Transfer Student Guide.

+In 2026, the University of Phoenix was ranked 96th in Health Care Management, 301st in Psychology, and 266th in Best Public Affairs Programs by the U.S. News & World Report under the category of "Best Grad Schools".

+Students

-According to the College Scorecard, the University of Phoenix student body's ethnic composition is 39 percent unknown, 26 percent white, 20 percent black, 11 percent Hispanic, 2 percent multiracial, with 1 percent each for Asian, American Indian/Alaska Native and Native Hawaiian/Pacific Islander as of July 2022.
+According to the College Scorecard in 2019, the University of Phoenix student body's ethnic composition was 39 percent unknown, 26 percent white, 20 percent black, 11 percent Hispanic, 2 percent multiracial, with 1 percent each for Asian, American Indian/Alaska Native and Native Hawaiian/Pacific Islander as of July 2022.

 The 2020 Academic Annual Report for UoPX indicated women make up two-thirds of the student body, the average student age is 37, and more than 83 percent of its students are employed while in school.
 The 2020 report also noted that 21% of the student body were affiliated with the military, of which 41% are women.
 26% of 2020 graduates were military-affiliated graduates.

+In November 2020, the College Navigator listed the University of Phoenix's overall graduation rate at 15 percent.

+According to the College Scorecard in 2021, of student debtors two years into repayment, 32 percent were in forbearance, 28 percent were not making progress, 13 percent were in deferment, 11 percent defaulted, 7 percent were making progress, 5 percent were delinquent, 2 percent were paid in full, and 1 percent were discharged.

 In 2020–21, 1,316 students used Department of Defense Tuition Assistance and 7,380 students used G.I.
 Bill funds.
 The University of Phoenix has been a partner of U.S. Army University and has had a presence at a few military bases.

-Student outcomes

-In 2016, a Brookings Institution study estimated the University of Phoenix's five-year student loan default rate at 47 percent.
-The College Navigator lists the University of Phoenix's overall graduation rate at 15 percent.
-According to the College Scorecard, of student debtors two years into repayment, 32 percent were in forbearance, 28 percent were not making progress, 13 percent were in deferment, 11 percent defaulted, 7 percent were making progress, 5 percent were delinquent, 2 percent were paid in full, and 1 percent were discharged.

-Rankings

-UoPX was ranked 360th out of 438 schools in the 2024 Washington Monthly list of national universities.
-The university is unranked in the 2025 edition of the U.S. News & World Report "National Universities".
+According to Phoenix Education Partners' S-1 filing in 2025, the average age of a University of Phoenix student was 37 years old.
+Data from the University’s 2024 fiscal year in the filing showed that 76% of students were employed while enrolled, 95% of new students were over the age of 22, 64% cared for dependents at home, and 61% were first-generation college students.
+Among students who completed an optional survey, 62% identified as members of a minority group.
+Overall, 71% of the student population was female.